alcivanio/exercice-nearest-distance/README.md

 # Find nearest distance between two elements

+Note that I don't update the Read me file often.
+Please check my Medium, there you may have updates in any matter about this problem: https://medium.com/@Alcivanio/how-to-write-an-algorithm-to-find-the-shortest-distance-between-two-elements-of-an-array-in-swift-a405aded3304

 Today I was presented to this problem.
 Basically given a list of elements, I'd have to find the nearest distance between two elements of that list.

 You can see an example of given list.
 Notice that we're not talking about a set. which means that elements could possibly repeat.